dongzhuoyao/note/_posts/2020-03-22-inversible_network.markdown

 Therefore, the activations for most layers need not be stored in memory during backpropagation.

+TODO: how to map the input to a categorial outpout(softmax)? need check code.

+TODO: how to do downsampling?

 Note that unlike residual blocks, reversible blocks must have a stride of 1 because otherwise the layer discards information, and therefore cannot be reversible.
 Standard ResNet architectures typically have a handful of layers with a larger stride.
 If we define a RevNet architecture analogously, the